Advice for partners

 Mums-to-be often need to adjust their lifestyle choices, whether that's giving up smoking, not drinking alcohol, eating a healthier diet, or taking more exercise.
 As her partner, the best and most supportive thing you can do, is make those changes with her.

-Here are 10 great ways you can support your partner:
+Here are some great ways you can support your partner:

 Now is the perfect time to quit (especially if your partner has given up, or is trying to give up smoking).
 Second hand smoke can be harmful for your partner and your unborn baby.
-There's lots of free support out there.
-So, set a date and give your baby a much healthier start in life.
+There is lots of free support out there - so set a date and give your baby a much healthier start in life.

 The safest option for pregnant women is not to drink any alcohol, but if she's used to drinking with you, this can be tough.
 The most supportive thing you can do is cut back on alcohol, or cut it out completely while she's pregnant (you'll feel better for it too).